Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Spinel compounds AB$_{2}$X$_{4}$ (X=O, S, Se or Te) are known to exhibit a variety of interesting physical properties\cite{Tsurkan2021} such as multiferroicity \cite{Katsura2005,Giovannetti2011}, excellent electrochemical activity as cathode material for Li-ion batteries\cite{Song2012,Feng2012,Lee2014}, colossal magnetoresistivity\cite{Ramirez1997}, topological semimetallic state\cite{Xu2011}, etc. These properties are largely related to their unique crystal structure consisting of both AX$_{4}$ tetrahedra and BX$_{6}$ octahedra.
-The A-site cations form a diamond lattice, while the B-site cations form a pyrochlore lattice which is geometrically frustrated.\cite{Tsurkan2021} The interplay between lattice, orbital and spins degrees of freedom is a key in understanding the physical properties in these compounds.
+Spinel compounds AB$_{2}$X$_{4}$ (X=O, S, Se or Te) are known to exhibit a variety of interesting physical properties\cite{Tsurkan2021} such as multiferroicity \cite{Katsura2005,Giovannetti2011}, high electrochemical activity as cathode material for Li-ion batteries\cite{Song2012,Feng2012,Lee2014}, colossal magnetoresistivity\cite{Ramirez1997}, topological semimetallicity\cite{Xu2011}, etc. These properties are largely related to their unique crystal structure consisting of both AX$_{4}$ tetrahedra and BX$_{6}$ octahedra.
+As illustrated in Fig.1 (a), the A-site cations form a diamond lattice, while the B-site cations form a pyrochlore lattice which is geometrically frustrated.\cite{Tsurkan2021} The interplay between lattice, orbital and spin degrees of freedom is key in understanding the physical properties of this materials family.
 The system is even more interesting when both A and B sites are occupied by magnetic cations in spinel oxides, for instance MnV$_{2}$O$_{4}$\cite{Garlea2008} and FeV$_{2}$O$_{4}$ \cite{Zhang2012,MacDougall2012}.
-In these materials, a N\`{e}el type collinear ferrimagnetic (CFI) order is frequently observed at higher temperatures, but transformed to a noncollinear ferrimagnetic (NCFI) order at lower temperatures.
-A common ground-state magnetic structure is a triangular arrangement of Yafet-Kittel type FI order \cite{YAFET1952,Garlea2008,MacDougall2012} due to the competing magnetic interactions.
-For this magnetic structure, the B-site spins in the pyrochlore lattice are canted relative to the A-site moment direction.
-The net moment from the B-site spins is antiparallel to that of the A-site spins, with uncompensated moments.
-It is of great interest to explore new type of magnetic ground state and to investigate the correlations between the magnetic order and tetrahedral/octahedral distortions in spinel oxides.
+In these materials, a $N\acute{e}el$-type collinear ferrimagnetic (CFI) order is frequently observed at higher temperatures, but transformed to a noncollinear ferrimagnetic (NCFI) order at lower temperatures.
+A common ground-state magnetic structure is a Yafet-Kittel type FI order where the A-site and B-site spins form triangular arrangements \cite{YAFET1952,Garlea2008,MacDougall2012} due to the competing magnetic interactions.
+For this magnetic structure, all the B-site spins in the pyrochlore lattice are canted relative to the A-site moment direction.
+The net moment at the B site is antiparallel to that at the A site, leading to uncompensated moments.
+It is of great interest to explore novel or unusual magnetic states and to investigate the correlation between magnetic order and tetrahedral/octahedral distortions in spinel oxides.